AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Field_Sets.md

 | - | Primary | ..Primary..PwrIn/PropertyId:Value | ..Primary..PwrIn/Tags |  ..Primary..PwrOut/PropertyId:Value | ..Primary..PwrOut/Tags  | | | | |
 | - | Secondary |  |  |  |  | ..Secondary..PwrIn/PropertyId:Value | ..Secondary..PwrIn/Tags |  ..Secondary..PwrOut/PropertyId:Value | ..Secondary..PwrOut/Tags  |

-Two things are clearly undesirable here.
+Two things are clearly undesirable here:
 1. The field identifiers are ambiguous
 2. The result is sparse: the data views engine has not been told how to align the data items across sections, so it has no idea that all "Power In" streams are similar.